-BUSC101 Introduction to Business 3 CLASS HOURS/3 CREDITS This course provides a framework for understanding business organizations and the common relationships that exist in the areas of accounting, management, marketing, personnel, business law, and forms of ownership.
+BUSC101 Introduction to Business 3 CLASS HOURS/3 CREDITS This course provides a framework for understanding business organizations and the relationships that exist in the areas of accounting, management, marketing, human resources, and production and distribution.
+The course focuses on the inter-relationship of the components and their role in the business process.

-BUSC102 Business Correspondence 2 CLASS HOURS/2 CREDITS This course will develop and refine the student's punctuation, grammar, and business writing skills necessary to produce quality business documents.
+BUSC102 Business Correspondence 2 CLASS HOURS/2 CREDITS This course develops and refines the student's punctuation, grammar, and business writing skills necessary to produce quality business documents.

-BUSC104 Principles of Marketing 3 CLASS HOURS/3 CREDITS Emphasis on product, price, promotion, and distribution as well as planning, research and organization of the marketing function.
+BUSC104 Principles of Marketing 3 CLASS HOURS/3 CREDITS Emphasis on product, price, promotion, and distribution as well as planning, research and organization of the marketing function is covered in this course.
 Students examine marketing of consumer and industrial products in public and private institutions.

-BUSC105 Business Math 3 CLASS HOURS/3 CREDITS This course is designed to emphasize the business applications of math including problems dealing with fractions and decimals, banking and payroll, percents, simple interest, taxes and insurance, inventories and turnover, depreciation, compound interest and present value, and basic statistics.
+BUSC105 Business Math 3 CLASS HOURS/3 CREDITS

+This course emphasizes common business math applications used to solve math problems dealing with banking, simple and compound interest, promissory notes, payroll, depreciation, insurance, annuities, inventory and overhead, markup/markdown, discounts, percents, taxes, and business statistics.